yasglobal/make-paths-relative/readme.txt

 add_filter( 'paths_relative', 'yasglobal_change_path' );
 `

-If you doesn't want to Make the Paths relative for srcset(Responsive Images) so, just add this line in your theme's functions.php.
+If you don't want to Make the Paths relative for srcset(Responsive Images) then just add the below-mentioned line in your theme's `functions.php`.

 `
 add_filter( 'srcset_paths_relative', '__return_false' );
 `

-If you want to make plugin works and all the paths relative without going to check/visit Settings Page so, just add this line in your theme's functions.php.
+If you want to make plugin works and all the paths relative without going to check/visit Settings Page so, just add this line in your theme's `functions.php`.

 `
 add_filter( 'make_paths_relative_activate_all', '__return_true' );